-If your child is absent from school and you are looking for resources to continue to support their learning at home, use the following links for ideas:
+If your child is absent from school and you are looking for resources to continue to support their learning at home, we have subscriptions to following sites:

 Sign-up for free to access resources, support and thousands of eBooks!

 Fun curriculum linked resources to get children moving while they learn.